iamrishiksahu/LocalAlt/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.

+## Declaration

+We declare that each and every component of this project has been built within the duration of the hackathon and none of the parts/segments of code are copied from any sources neither personal nor global.

 ---

 Happy shopping with **LocalAlt**! 🛍️